nicercode/2016-02-01-ResBaz/lessons/10-functions/index.md

 <blockquote class="twitter-tweet"><p>"The name of a variable, function, or class, should answer all the big questions." - Uncle Bob Martin, Clean Code</p>&mdash; Gustavo Rod.
 Baldera (@gbaldera) <a href="https://twitter.com/gbaldera/status/327063173721100288">April 24, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-## Extra exercises

-Using gap minder data set, make functions that

-1. Calculate total GDP for a given year and location --> use this to make a new variable giving total GDP per country
-2. Return a time series of year, life Expectancy, total GDP, population size for a given country
-3. Returns average life expectancy for entire population within a given continent

 ## Concluding thoughts